U.S. trade deficit narrows sharply; labor market tightening

 While other data on Thursday showed a modest increase in new applications for jobless benefits last week, the number of Americans receiving unemployment aid fell to its lowest level since 1973, pointing to tightening labor market conditions.

-Wage growth is also rising, with hourly compensation accelerating in the first quarter.
-That should help to boost consumers spending after it slowed sharply in the first three months of the year.
+Wage growth is also rising, with hourly compensation accelerating in the first quarter, more evidence that inflation pressures are building.

+“The good news is that we are exporting more, but with the labor markets incredibly tight, labor costs are accelerating as well,” said Joel Naroff, chief economist at Naroff Economic Advisors in Holland, Pennsylvania.
+“The rise in labor costs will undoubtedly factor into policymakers’ thinking when they meet again in June.”

+The Federal Reserve on Wednesday left interest rates unchanged.
+The Fed said policymakers expected “economic activity will expand at a moderate pace in the medium term and labor market conditions will remain strong.”

 The Commerce Department said the trade deficit tumbled 15.2 percent to $49.0 billion in March, the lowest level since September.
 The trade gap widened to $57.7 billion in February, which was the highest level since October 2008.